bscotch/gamemaker-info/packages/releases/README.md

 import { listReleasesWithNotes } from '@bscotch/gamemaker-releases';

 // Get info for all releases, including IDE and Runtime, across
+// all channels, with release notes.
+The first run may take a while,
+// since there are many files that need to be fetched.
+These are
-// all channels, with release notes. const releases = await listReleasesWithNotes();
+// cached for future runs, however. const releases = await listReleasesWithNotes();
 ```